rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * High-priority test for TestProcessCycleTimeClock
  * Tests for broken log annotations.
  * app.config in the test integration projects: do we need it?
- * xUnit: tests: run as x64?
+ * xUnit: tests: force run as x64 (appveyor may run as x86)?
  * Test for standard analyser warnings - are they logged as messages?
  * out of process test
- * Test for run under CI (+ 1!)
+ * local test for run under CI (CI mode on) (+ 1!)
  * Test for bad encoding
+ * Memory limits + diagnoser - test for accuracy

+## Cleanup
+ * Remove and re-add resharper suppressions

 ## Long-term TODOs:
- * Support for multi-case benchmarks (separate limits)
+ * Support for multi-case benchmarks (separate limits - discarded)
- * Source annotations: append lines (required to add new attributes)
- * Validate the return results!!!
+ * Validate the return results!!! (partially done with introduction of IHostApi)
  * Support for concurrent competiton runs (stub code were removed at master afd9977, restore, then fix).
  * replace LooksLikeLastRun property usages with some extension point that should run on competition test completion
- * Memory limits + diagnoser - whoops, https://github.com/dotnet/BenchmarkDotNet/issues/200 .
-Will need to replace MethodInvoker, delayed.

 ## Issues:
 https://github.com/dotnet/BenchmarkDotNet/issues/324